 What is BridgeCrowd?

-The BridgeCrowd have been in operation since 2014, and provide short-term finance for bridging loans secured by property.
+The BridgeCrowd have been in operation since 2014.
+They provide short-term finance for bridging loans secured by property.
 Their history goes back even further than this as previously they arranged bridging loans in 2010 although the source of finance was not P2P.
-They might be correct in their assertion that they are the experts in their field, and this is backed up by an unblemished (as of 2019) record of no investor losing capital or interest.
+They may be correct in their assertion that they are the experts in their field.
+This is backed up by an unblemished (as of 2019) record of no investor losing capital or interest.